kemitchell/miseenbag.com/index.md

 food scraps bag

-hot/cold insulated bag or tote that can fit the sauce pan
+hot/cold insulated bag or tote that can fit the saucepan

 cigarette lighter or matches